How To Access Collections For A MongoDB Database Using Python

 In our final example, we’ll access a particular collection inside the MongoDB database.
 Getting a collection in Python can be done using the code shown below:

-Some collections have names where you won’t be able to use this attribute-style type of access; for example, collection names that contain hyphens would cause Python errors if you tried to use the code above.
+Some collections have names where you won’t be able to use this attribute-style type of access; for example, collection names that contain spaces would cause Python errors if you tried to use the code above.
 In these cases, try using a dictionary-style type of access instead:

 If you want to perform MongoDB operations from a Python script, you’ll need to know how to access the collections.
 The MongoDB client makes it easy to obtain a list of collections, verify that a collection exists and access an individual collection by name.
 With the step-by-step instructions provided in this article, you’ll be ready to access MongoDB collections from any Python script.